AdaCore/spark2014/docs/lrm/source/packages.rst

 subprogram in the package body whose visible part declares its abstract view.

-In a refined view a subprogram has visibility of the full type declarations of any private types declared by the enclosing package and visibilty of the refinements of state abstractions declared by the package.
+In a refined view a subprogram has visibility of the full type declarations of any private types declared by the enclosing package and visibility of the refinements of state abstractions declared by the package.
 Refined Global, Depends, Pre and Post aspects are provided to express the contracts of a refined view of a subprogram.